 Relative clauses are parts of a sentence that provide additional information about a noun or pronoun in the main clause.
-We start a relative clause by using a relative pronoun.
+We start a relative clause with a relative pronoun.
 We use these relative clauses to help connect ideas within a sentence by giving more detail about a specific person, place, thing, or idea.

 For people we can use